Aquatic Center Grant Program

 - How do I receive the funds I have been awarded?

 - How do I appeal the denial of a permit, license or application?

-The Department of Boating and Waterway’s (DBW) mission is to provide safe and convenient public access to California's waterways and leadership in promoting the public's right to safe, enjoyable and environmentally sound recreational boating.
+The mission of DBW is to provide safe and convenient public access to California's waterways and leadership in promoting the public's right to safe, enjoyable and environmentally sound recreational boating.

 As part of its mission, DBW manages the Aquatic Center Grant Program to enhance boaters’ knowledge of boating laws, practical handling of vessels on the water, weather and water conditions, rules of the road, equipment requirements and environmental stewardship.

 The following questions are typical of those DBW receives concerning the Aquatic Center Grant Program and should provide valuable information for grant applicants.

 Section 668.2 of the Harbors and Navigation Code allows DBW to distribute funding to local public agencies, nonprofit organizations, and colleges and universities operating within California.

 Usually every two years, DBW opens the application period in the fall.
 During this period, dates and deadlines are posted on the DBW website.
 Please visit the website for updates since the application period can change.